uc-msft/working/SQL2019BDC-Unstaged/SQL2019BDC/01 - The Big Data Landscape.md

 With an abstraction such as Containers, storage becomes an issue for two reasons: The storage can disappear when the Container is removed, and other Containers and technologies can't access storage easily within a Container.

-To solve this, Kunbernetes implements the concept of <a href="https://docs.docker.com/engine/admin/volumes/" target="_blank">Volumes</a>, and <a href="https://kubernetes.io/docs/concepts/storage/volumes/" target="_blank">Kubernetes extended this concept</a>.
+To solve this, Docker implements the concept of <a href="https://docs.docker.com/engine/admin/volumes/" target="_blank">Volumes</a>, and <a href="https://kubernetes.io/docs/concepts/storage/volumes/" target="_blank">Kubernetes extended this concept</a>.
 Using <a href="https://github.com/kubernetes/examples/blob/master/staging/volumes/azure_disk/README.md" target="_blank">a specific protocol and command, Kubernetes (and in specific, SQL Server BDC) mounts the storage as a *Persistent Volume* and uses a construct called a *Persistent Volume Claim* to access it</a>.
 A Kubernetes Volume is a mounted directory which is accessible to the Containers in a Pod.

 You'll cover Volumes in more depth in a future module as you learn how the SQL Server BDC takes advantage of these constructs.